What is the Women, Peace and Security Agenda?

 The Women, Peace, and Security (WPS) Agenda evolved from UN Security Council Resolution (UNSCR) 1325 , which was unanimously adopted on October 31, 2000.
 UNSCR 1325 addresses the disproportionate impacts of war on women as well as the pivotal role women play in conflict prevention, conflict management, and sustainable peace efforts.
 The framework of the resolution consists of four pillars: participation, protection, prevention, and relief and recovery.

-The WPS agenda is part of a polic framework that emphasizes the critical role of women in sustainable international peace and security.
+The WPS agenda is part of a policy framework that emphasizes the critical role of women in sustainable international peace and security.
 WPS promotes the assessment of security challenges through a gendered perspective and women’s equal and meaningful participation in peace processes, peacebuilding, and security.
 In 2005, the Security Council called upon United Nations member states to develop National Action Plans (NAPs) to articulate priorities and identify actions they will take toward implementation of UNSCR 1325 objectives.
 To date, more than 85 countries have published NAPs.

 What has the US done to advance the WPS Agenda?